ginabethrussell/ministerconnect/API_DATA_MODEL.md

 # API & Data Model Documentation

-This document describes the core data models and API endpoints for the Ministry Match application.
+This document describes the core data models and API endpoints for the Minister Connect application.
 Use this as a reference for frontend mocks and future backend implementation.

 ---